The Show-Me-Careers Grant’s Four-Year Run Sees Much Success

 Two websites were launched to start to eliminate barriers between the business community and potential employees.
 Abilitiesforbusiness.com matches qualified job candidates with businesses, allowing employers to hire from a more diverse candidate pool.

 The Columbia Employment Consortium (CEC) was formed, a collaboration of local organizations committed to supporting the employment and independence of people with disabilities.
-This group launched the website adaintheworkplace.org.
+This group launched the website cec-como.org.

-This site meets a need for a single place where businesses can find information they need about diversity in the workplace.
+This site meets a need for a single place where businesses can find the information they need about diversity in the workplace.
 Before, there wasn’t a centralized place to find employment services for people with disabilities, information about the Americans with Disabilities Act (ADA), or information on hiring individuals with disabilities.
-(Read more about both websites here)

 They have been reaching out to the business community by presenting a booth at the Chamber of Commerce Business Showcase to market AbilitiesforBusiness.com.
 They connected with 55 new businesses that signed up for email updates.